dudeletslive/Elements/README.md

 #How to Elements?

-I wanted to make this as simple as possible.
-Though if you are downloading Elements from Github, please note that you do not need the source folder if you simply want to use it.
+I wanted to make this as simple as possible though there is still some setup.

+If you just want to use Elements as is, you can ditch the sass foler, though it is great for fast customization.

 #Shut up!
 Lets just use it!

 1. Open the zipped file.
-2. Navigate to the Production folder.
-3. Place the elements folder into the root of your project.
+2. Place the elements folder into the root of your project.
-4. Open the index.html file in your favorite text editor and link up your site's main css file(s).
+3. Open the index.html file in your favorite text editor and link up your site's main css file(s).
-5. Visit your site's /elements directory *for example mysite.com/elements*
+4. Visit your site's /elements directory *for example mysite.com/elements*
-6. Profit.
+5. Profit.

 #Make it better!